flutter/website/src/release/breaking-changes/page-transition-replaced-by-ZoomPageTransitionBuilder.md

 are all switched to the `ZoomPageTransitionsBuilder`.
-When the current `TargetPlatform` doesn't have `PageTransitionsBuilder` defined in the `ThemeData.pageTransitionsTheme`, `ZoomPageTransitionsBuilder` will be use as default.
+When the current `TargetPlatform` doesn't have `PageTransitionsBuilder` defined in the `ThemeData.pageTransitionsTheme`, `ZoomPageTransitionsBuilder` is used as the default.

 [Style guide for Flutter repo]: {{site.repo.flutter}}/wiki/Style-guide-for-Flutter-repo